 June 3, 2020

-Often, there are significant challenges in introducing web performance monitoring to teams and organisations.
-Not only we have to convince decision-makers that performance is worth investing in, but we also need to explain core concepts surrounding site speed.
+Often, there are significant challenges in introducing site speed monitoring to teams and organisations.
+Not only we have to convince decision-makers that speed is worth investing in, but we also need to explain core concepts surrounding site speed.
 It’s not an easy task.
-Even when we succeed in establishing a culture of valuing and paying attention to performance, there are still hurdles ahead of us.
+Even when we succeed in establishing a culture of valuing and paying attention to speed, there are still hurdles ahead of us.

 In this post, we will describe the most common, high-level reasons why teams struggle to be successful in improving site speed.